elmtree-askmo/cloudcannon-app/content/learn/psychology/what-functions-are-primarily-associated-with-the-hippocampus-in-cognitive-neuroscience.md

 url: /learn/psychology/questions/what-functions-are-primarily-associated-with-the-hippocampus-in-cognitive-neuroscience
 score: -1.0
 related_article1:
-    id: 164730
+    id: 164735
-    title: How does divided attention impact multitasking abilities?
+    title: >-
+        What are the primary functions of the frontal lobe in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-divided-attention-impact-multitasking-abilities
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-frontal-lobe-in-the-brain
 related_article2:
-    id: 164735
+    id: 164731
+    title: >-
-    title: What are the primary functions of the frontal lobe in the brain?
+        What is the significance of signal detection in vigilance tasks?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-frontal-lobe-in-the-brain
+    url: /learn/psychology/questions/what-is-the-significance-of-signal-detection-in-vigilance-tasks
 related_article3:
-    id: 164714
+    id: 164719
-    title: What role does the P-600 component play in syntactic processing?
+    title: >-
+        How does procedural memory differ from declarative memory?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-the-p600-component-play-in-syntactic-processing
+    url: /learn/psychology/questions/how-does-procedural-memory-differ-from-declarative-memory
 related_article4:
-    id: 164715
+    id: 164726
+    title: >-
-    title: How is the N400 component related to semantic processing and contextual integration?
+        How does the amygdala contribute to emotional processing in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/how-is-the-n400-component-related-to-semantic-processing-and-contextual-integration
+    url: /learn/psychology/questions/how-does-the-amygdala-contribute-to-emotional-processing-in-the-brain
 related_article5:
-    id: 164728
+    id: 164717
-    title: What is the role of selective attention in visual search tasks?
+    title: >-
+        How does Wernicke's aphasia affect language comprehension?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-selective-attention-in-visual-search-tasks
+    url: /learn/psychology/questions/how-does-wernickes-aphasia-affect-language-comprehension
 ---

 &nbsp;